rameshramiah/PML/README.md

 The goal of this project, is to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants to predict if they performed the activity correctly or incorrectly in 5 different ways (variable "classe").
 Class A corresponds to the specified execution of the exercise, while the other 4 classes correspond to common mistakes.

-## Data

-The training data used for this analysis is available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv)

-The test data used for this analysis is available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv)

-The documentation for this analysis is available [here](http://groupware.les.inf.puc-rio.br/har#ixzz4aEDRLc7c)

-## Project Report
+## Project Report - HTML in gh-pages

-For the project report please open [this GitHub link](http://)
+For the project report please open [this GitHub link](https://rameshramiah.github.io/PML/)

 The HTML file is in gh-pages branch.
 The R markdown file (RMD) is in the master branch.